Mt. Hood from Trillium Lake

 Government Camp isn't just breathtaking vistas; the area is rich with history.
 Visit the Mt.
 Hood Cultural Center and Museum to discover exhibits that showcase skiing and other snow sports popular on Mt.
 Hood.
 Explore the Zigzag Ranger Station Museum, showcasing the region's recreation heritage with displays and maps.
 They also provide the permits and information you’ll need to safely enjoy winter on Mt.
 Hood.

-No matter your passion – hiking, kayaking, visiting museums or simply soaking in beautiful views – the Mt.
-Hood Territory newsletter has something for you.
 Ready to escape the ordinary and unlock a world of adventure?
-Sign up below and let the magic of Mt.
-Hood Territory fill your inbox every month!
+Sign up for our newsletter and let the magic of Mt.
+Hood Territory fill your inbox every month.

 After a day of carving tracks or chasing snowflakes, melt away your stresses in the warmth of many diverse lodging options.
-Select from charming vacation rentals with crackling fireplaces to mountain resorts with hot tubs overlooking snow-draped mountains.
+Select from charming vacation rentals with crackling fireplaces to mountain resorts with hot tubs overlooking snow-draped mountains to cabins or lodges with saunas to melt away tension after a day on the mountain.
 Located in Welches, the Mt.
 Hood Oregon Resort features boundless amenities including a sparkling outdoor pool heated to perfection during the winter, a full-service spa combining natural elements found in mountain flora and the best 27 holes of golf in Mt.
 Hood Territory.
+In the summer, choose a Mt.
+Hood village campground from a wide variety of optns.

 Escape the chill and refuel at places to eat in Mt.
 Hood, which beckon with après-ski delights, from warming stews and wood-fired pizzas to farm-to-table feasts showcasing Oregon's bounty.
-Clink glasses at a mountain brewery or recap your day's adventures while enjoying dinner in an outdoor, heated a-frame.
+The Mt.
+Hood Village restaurant scene invite you to clink glasses at a mountain brewery or recap your day's adventures while enjoying dinner in an outdoor, heated a-frame.

 If you're looking to visit the mountain and enjoy fewer crowds, then you "otter" visit midweek.
 Not only will you enjoy shorter lines and easier traffic, but you can also find discounts for activities and lodging.
 Plus with fewer people you're also putting less strain on infrastructure and on the natural surroundings.